 1. Find Donor Milk

 Breast milk is a combination of fats, including the omega-3 fat docosahexaenoic acid (DHA), proteins, lactose, vitamins, enzymes, probiotics, minerals, and antibodies.
-Colostrum, your first milk, is also known as your baby’s “first immunization” owing to the fact that it has all the ingredients needed to develop your kid’s gut health and overall immunity.
+Colostrum, your

 For those of you new mothers who just can’t produce milk on your own, finding donor milk is, by and large, your next best option.
 When it comes to finding a donor for breast milk, there are a couple of ways that you can go about the whole thing.